 - Patrick Star (helping SpongeBob SquarePants save the princess)

-In theory, your agency is both Mentor (when you’re doing strategy and training) and Helper (when you’re doing implementation).
+In theory, your agency is both Guide (when you’re doing strategy and training) and Helper (when you’re doing implementation).
 For more on that, learn about agency service business models.
 But let’s not overcomplicate this—either way, you’re making your client the Hero.

 Why make your client the Hero?

 One of my former bosses liked to say that my #1 job was to “make [him] look smart.”
 He was only half joking—when you make your boss (or client) look good to their boss or their board, you become a critical ally.